kelvinagyareyeboah/os-for-iot/README.md

-ent and present the system clearly for aluation
+ent and present the syst

----

 ## 🧠 Key Con
 - Process management